Alpha-1 antitrypsin deficiency: Epidemiology

 People of Northern European and Iberian ancestry are at the highest risk for A1AD.
 Four percent of them carry the PiZ allele; between 1 in 625 and 1 in 2000 are homozygous.

 Another study detected a frequency of 1 in 1550 individuals.
 The highest prevalence of the PiZZ variant was recorded in the northern and western European countries with mean gene frequency of 0.0140.
 Worldwide, an estimated 1.1 million people have A1AT deficiency and roughly 116 million are carriers of mutations.

 A1AD is one of the most common genetic diseases worldwide and the second most common metabolic disease affecting the liver.

 History

-A1AD was discovered in 1963 by Carl-Bertil Laurell (1919–2001), at the University of Lund in Sweden.
+A1AD was discovered in 1963 by Carl-Bertil Laurell at Lund University in Sweden.

 Laurell, along with a medical resident, Sten Eriksson, made the discovery after noting the absence of the α1 band on protein electrophoresis in five of 1500 samples; three of the five patients were found to have developed emphysema at a young age.

 The link with liver disease was made six years later, when Harvey Sharp et al. described A1AD in the context of liver disease.

 Research

-Recombinant and inhaled forms of A1AT are being studied.
+Recombinant and inhaled forms of A1AT treatment are being studied.